Canon 7D vs Fujifilm X-T20

-The Canon EOS 7D and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in September 2009 and January 2017.
+The Canon EOS 7D and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in September 2009 and January 2017.
 The 7D is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably smaller (40 percent) than the Canon 7D.
 Moreover, the X-T20 is substantially lighter (55 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (7D) and the Fujinon X Lens Catalog (X-T20).
 Mirrorless cameras, such as the X-T20, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.